acikgozb/tcp-ip-journey/1-ping/README.md

 - The IP address can be a host that lives in a network.

 Therefore, if subnetting is used, then we need to have a way to discover the actual network address of a given IP.
 And for this very reason, a _subnet mask_ is usually associated with a given IP address.
 So if you are given an IP address to analyze, most of the time you are provided with the subnet mask as well, like this:

 - `192.168.1.1 255.255.255.0`
 - `192.168.1.1/24`

 Both of the notations above mean exactly the same thing.
 The 2nd notation is commonly known as _Classless Inter-Domain Routing (CIDR)_.
 So, let's see if our test host has its subnet mask configured.
 Remember how we checked the NIC configuration by both `ipconfig` and `ifconfig`?
-We can use those programs to find out our subnet mask as well.
+We can use those tools to find out our subnet mask as well.

 Here is our subnet mask with `ipconfig`, with its decimal representation: